cartalyst/nested-sets/usage/basic.md

 This is much better as it is sorted alphabetically.

-Now, we've decided we want to broaden our directory listing to include England.
+Now, we've decided we want to broaden our menu listing to include England.
 This is where siblings come in;

 ### Make a Node a Sibling of Another Node